SJReddy1/AWS_Project/static page/README.md

     - Navigate to the "Properties" tab and load the bucket's endpoint.
 The "index.html" file will serve as the home page.
     - In case of an error (e.g., the index file is not available), the "error.html" page will be returned at the endpoint.

-## :page_with_curl: Sample Website Pages

-The article includes sample website pages for your reference:

-- **index.html**: A basic static web page with AWS S3-themed content.
-- **error.html**: A custom error page (404) for handling missing files.

 ## :tada: Conclusion